 Commitment to Employment, Training & Apprenticeships

 Both Laing O'Rourke and Murphy have made commitments to provide the vital skills, training, equal employment opportunities and business prospects to those that wish to be involved with new projects.
-They support initiatives and organsiations such as the National College for High Speed Rail and the National Skills Academy.
-By introducing unique BIM and construction assembly (offsite manufacture) apprenticeship technician schemes and creating thousands of opportunities to provide local communities with transferable skills the joint venture is also addressing concerns surrounding skills shortages.
+They support initiatives and organsiations such as the National College for Advanced Transport & Infrastructure, and the National Skills Academy.
+By introducing unique BIM and construction assembly (offsite manufacture) apprenticeship technician schemes and creating opportunities to provide local communities with transferable skills, the joint venture is also addressing concerns surrounding future skills shortages.

 The companies that comprise LM have a long history of working in alliances with multiple delivery partners and stakeholders.
 They are committed to these partnerships and the idea of collaborative business relationships, notably those within Network Rail’s BS11000 framework.